Vyral/base-template/_posts/2021-02-03-the-aftermath-of-a-low-appraisal.md

 tags:
   - Home Seller Tips
   - Real Estate
-excerpt: Your options if the appraised value doesn’t meet the contract price.
+excerpt: Here are your options if the appraisal comes in low.
 enclosure:
 pullquote:
 enclosure_type: video/mp4